PreethiSV1/Brew-Crew/README.md

 27. Create UserData class in user.dart file to hold current user's data.
 After we get userData snapshot, it is converted to UserData object by using \_userDataFromSnapshot() in database.dart.

+28. Setup StreamBuilder in home.dart file to receive UserData and update it both in the list and bottom sheet using updateUserData() in database.dart file.